Crashing Fasching at Lake Konstanz

 Just as everyone was preparing for Fasching, I was sitting at home trying on my new Isadore Apparel Spring Kit.
-A couple of months ago, I reached out saying how much we loved the brand and next thing you know we’re riding in the most comfortable kits ever!
-It’s not often that a brand you truly connect with decides to support you on your cycling journey.
-Since Aline and I were all set up for spring, we decided to do the maiden voyage on a perfectly sunny day, mild wind and of course, Fasching!
+A couple of months ago, I reached out saying how much Aline and I loved the brand and next thing you know, we’re riding in the most comfortable kits ever!
+It’s not often that a brand you truly connect with decides to support you on your cycling journey (without being a sponsored athlete.)
+Since Aline and I were all set up for spring, we decided to do the maiden voyage on a perfectly sunny day with mild wind, and of course, Fasching!

 We set out for our normal route from Immenstaad am Bodensee all the way to Überlingen.
 It’s about 30 miles or just under 50 kilometers.
 We brought the camera along because it seemed like the perfect opportunity to get some pictures of all the costumes and of course, our new kits. #NewKitDay is important guys!

 Once we finished taking some pictures and riding the core miles for the day, we stopped for ice cream, had an espresso, then rode to the festival.
 It was a really cool thing to experience because I didn’t understand anything!

 It forced me to observe and ultimately, experience these people having a blast and just living in the spirit of Fasching.
 We caught the last 30 minutes or so and managed to get some great shots of all the action!

 For those that aren’t familiar with what Fasching is, I did a little more “technical research” a.k.a.
 Google and put this together: